aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/brownianflucpot/main.md

 # Illustrative problems in Brownian motion
+(Solved using the Fokker-Planck equation)

 **Author**: Bhaskar Kumawat

 **Table of Contents**